H-1Bs Reduced Computer Programmer Employment By Up To 11%, Study Finds

 On topic: the easy fix is setting minimum H1B salary, it's stupid simplistic, it'll satisfy the stupid people (Trump).
 But it won't affect most H1Bs like me, except m

 Have you compiled any needful code lately?
-(Score:3)
+(Score:4, Informative)

 Er...have you have had to deal with H1B code?
 Most of the "security vulnerabilities" and other showstopping bugs I've seen over the last ten years could be traced to a "consultant" working as an indentured servant for one of the interchangeable Indian body shops.